xingBaGan/image-management/readme.en.md

    - Sort: Click the sort button in the toolbar to choose sorting method
    - View Large Image: Double-click any media to enlarge
    - Video Preview: Hover mouse over video to preview, move mouse to quickly preview different timestamps
+   - Filter: Use the filter button in the toolbar to filter by file type, size, date, and other conditions

 2. **Import Media**
    - Click the "Import" button in the toolbar